Facts Every Cyclist Should Know

 Q: What does 'In Warehouse' mean under item availability?

-A: If an item shows 'In Warehouse' this means the item is available for order.
+A: If an item shows 'In Warehouse' this means the item is available to be ordered in.
 If the item shows 'In Stock' we have one in the store.

 Q: How much air should I put in my tires?